 Brief descriptions of some of my research and work projects.
 For past projects that I've either abandoned or don't have time to continue, take a look at Inactive Projects.

 Cantus Web App

 A Progressive Web App (PWA) and server for the Cantus Database of Mediaeval church music.
 The client's principal requirements were fast and flexible searching, offline capability, and mobile capability.
 PWAs are websites that use "progressive enhancement" to offer functionality usually reserved for native mobile apps, when accessed by capable browsers.
 This approach allowed me to satisfy the desire for a mobile- and offline-capable experience while also providing improved search capabilities for all users.
 Given that Mediaeval music researchers tend to have minimal research funding, this single-interface approach also minimizes development effort.

 Zhen is a Chinese-English translating dictionary, still in progress.
 It will be a progressive web app focussed on simplicity.
-I’m writing it first because I want to use it, but also to help me learn SQL and learn how to write a web app without any front-end frameworks.
-You can see the source code and a deployed version.
+I'm writing it first because I want to use it, but also to help me learn SQL and learn how to write a web app without any front-end frameworks.
+You can see the source code.